Employment Tribunal Claims

 In most cases, we will instruct Counsel (a barrister who specialises in employment law) to be your advocate at any hearings.

-We estimate that Counsel’s fees for attending a Tribunal Hearing are likely to be between £1,500 and £4,000 (excluding VAT) per day, depending on the seniority of the barrister.
+We estimate that Counsel’s fees for attending a Tribunal Hearing are likely to be between £1,500 and £4,000 (plus VAT) per day, depending on the seniority of the barrister.
 This will generally include preparation time (although, in some cases, Counsel may make an additional charge for preparatory work)

-If you would like us to attend a hearing with Counsel, there will be an additional charge of between £1,200 and £3,200 (excluding VAT) per day, depending upon the seniority of the fee earner attending.
+If you would like us to attend a hearing with Counsel, there will be an additional charge of between £1,200 and £3,200 (plus VAT) per day, depending upon the seniority of the fee earner attending.

 Payment of costs

 Ordinarily, we would expect you to fund our costs personally.
 However, it may be that you have the benefit of a legal expenses insurance policy which might cover our fees.
 This type of policy might be included within your household insurance or as part of your banking arrangements.
 We can discuss this further during our initial consultation.
+In some cases employers pay for employee costs (for example settlement agreements).

 Recovery of costs from you opponent